Endless fights, escalating arguments, terrible nights. Even relationships that were once ideal partnerships can only go through so much strain.

 At this point, the guilty party may start revealing bits and pieces hoping the bond so far can diminish the gravity of the hidden issues.

 But it doesn’t always work out that way.
-When their hidden issue is completely unacceptable to you, it can be hard to bounce back from this betrayal and feel like the relationship is as genuine as it once was.
+When their hidden issue is completely unacceptable to you, it can be hard to overcome betrayal and feel like the relationship is as genuine as it once was.

 Partners don’t have to be cut out from the same mold to be in a successful relationship.
 Two lucky individuals can find themselves in a happy, healthy relationship even if they are seemingly irreconcilable on paper.